 The Compensation Committee reviews the Compensation Comparator Group ("Comparator Group") annually to ensure it remains fit for the purposes of establishing annual executive compensation.
-Given the significant impact the Sargent acquisition had on the Company, updating the peer group was necessary due to the increased size of the Company and its higher weighting within the aerospace sector.
+Given the significant impact the Sargent acquisition had on the Company, updating the peer group for 2016 was necessary due to the increased size of the Company and its higher weighting within the aerospace sector.
 In assessing the composition of the Comparator Group, we use a number of selection criteria, including industry focus, company scope measured through revenue, market capitalization, headcount and financial growth.
-The Compensation Committee believes that this customized approach is preferable to an algorithmic GICS code approach to selecting a peer group, which lacks the precision and ability to take into account unique circumstances that we believe are crucial to devising a fairly representative peer group, particularly for companies like us that happen to be smaller than many of our competitors in the marketplace.
+The Compensation Committee, along with confirmation by our stockholders, believes that this customized approach is preferable to an algorithmic GICS code approach to selecting a peer group, which lacks the precision and ability to take into account unique circumstances that we believe are crucial to devising a fairly representative peer group, particularly for companies like us that happen to be smaller than many of our competitors in the marketplace.

 The Compensation Committee believes that offering competitive compensation packages to our leadership team is critical to retaining, for both the Company and our stockholders, the talent that has driven the outstanding results we have achieved during the past several years.
 To be legitimately competitive, our compensation program must be benchmarked against the full array of our competitors, not solely against our similarly sized competitors.
-As part of our comprehensive compensation review during fiscal year 2016, six companies were removed from the previous Comparator Group, and seven companies were added.
-Details can be found on page 27.
+As part of our comprehensive compensation review during fiscal year 2017, our Comparator Group remain unchanged from that in 2016.
+Details can be found on page 30.
 Our executives' compensation is targeted at the 50th percentile against this market Comparator Group.